Aishat-Akinyemi/aishatakinyemi.com-blog/cl1o93vrf031bapnv726ie6pv.md

    Add wasm target to your RUST toolchain by running this  `rustup target add wasm32-unknown-unknown` command.

    I mentioned earlier that  NEAR currently has SDKs for Rust and AssemblyScript.
 The preferred programming language for writing smart contracts on NEAR.
-If you do not have prior experience writing Rust, I’d recommend you start with AS then subsequently learn RUST.
+If you do not have prior experience writing Rust, I’d recommend you start with AS and then subsequently learn RUST.

 - **AssemblyScript**
 To install AS globally run `npm install --global  assemblyscript` .